 We are pleased to share our "Healthy Homes, Healthy Families" resource guides in English and Spanish!
 Call (585) 224-3125 to request free copies.

 We have Lead Poisoning Prevention Brochures available in SEVEN languages--Burmese, English, Karen, Nepali, Somali, Spanish, and Swahili.
 CLICK HERE for downloadable PDFs or call (585) 224-3125 to request free copies.

-Getting those home renovation projects done before the snow starts to fly?
+Gearing up for home renovation projects once the snow disappears?
 As of April 2010, federal law requires that anyone receiving compensation (this includes rent) for performing renovation, repair and painting projects that disturb lead-based paint in homes, child care facilities, and schools built before 1978 must be certified in the new EPA Renovation, Repair & Painting Rule (RRP) and follow specific work practices to prevent lead contamination.

 - If you believe you have observed non-compliance with the EPA’s Renovation, Repair & Painting Rule, fill out the Report of Suspected Violation(s) of the US EPA Renovation, Repair and Painting Rule Requirements and FAX it to EPA Region 2 at (732) 321-6757.
 Please fill out the form as completely as possible.
 Work site addresses without specific Contractor information are more difficult to follow up on.
 If possible, please send proof of your complaint including photographs, video, and if possible, executed contracts that specify scope of work.